fan19-hub/LEMMA/prompts/kg_gen_no_cap_prompt.md

 Remember to be fine-grained, for example, "two women" should be in two entities, not one entity named "two women".

-Below I provide an example for you.
+Below I provide several examples for you.

 **News input 1**